 City staff members have presented the council with a host of potential cuts — some proposed by City Administrator Dan Lindheim's office, some directly from city departments, and some that were considered by the council in June but ultimately rejected.
 In total, the proposals would slash an additional 49 jobs, 36 of which are filled.

-The council likely won't accept all of the proposals, and some — such as the idea to slash four neighborhood services coordinators from the Police Department or cut the Main Library's days of operation from seven to five — already have drawn opposition
+The council likely won't accept all of the proposals, and some — such as the idea to slash four neighborhood services coordinators from the Police Department or cut the Main Library's days of operation from seven to five — already have drawn opposition from constituents.

 Patrick Camacho, head of the Save the Libraries advocacy group, said, "If we close the door to "... new opportunities, we will make it more difficult for us to ever appreciate or reach a level of literacy that is required to make Oakland a better city."

 As it is, Oakland's branch libraries already are open five days a week after the June cuts.
 Only the Main Library stays open seven days a week.

 Another proposal drawing scrutiny is the idea of closing the San Antonio Recreation Center.

 If closed, the center would be leased out, presumably to an organization that would provide a similar type of programming.
 Some remain skeptical.

 "I will definitely oppose cutting the recreation programs at San Antonio Park, because there are a huge number of children in that neighborhood, and a lot of them take advantage of the programs there," said Councilmember Patricia Kernighan (Grand Lake-Chinatown), whose district includes the center.
 "I would have to see a whole lot more analysis to convince me that some kind of change is warranted."

 Other proposals before the council include eliminating 12 tree-trimming and gardening jobs; eliminating the city's two park ranger positions; and cutting the budget for Police Department overtime spending to $5.5 million — almost $10 million less than what was budgeted last year.